Prompt Caching & Token Economics in 2025: How to Cut Cost Without Losing Quality

 How It Works

-- The prefix is ≥1024 tokens
+- The prefix is at least 1024 tokens

-Example: Before Caching
+Example: Without Caching

 # Request 1